ygt-mikekchar/rust-monad-kata/README.md

 returned `Box` to the lifetimes of the `Gen<A>` and `Gen<B>` that you are passing to the function.

-### Step 12a.
+### Step 12.
 Is it Pure?

 We're going to march down the road towards what is called an "applicative functor".
 This is one of the places where we will diverge a bit from the category theory nomenclature.
-In category theory the applicative functor is apparently related to a "lax monoidal functor with tensorial strength" (according to wikipedia) -- which is too hard to type.
+In category theory the applicative functor is apparently related to a "lax monoidal functor with tensorial strength" (according to wikipedia).
+I like to think that they went with "applicative" because the other name is too hard to type.

-For many people appicative functors (or "applicatives" for short) are a bit of a mystery and several language designers intentionally short circuit directly from functor to monad.
+For many people, appicative functors (or "applicatives" for short) are a bit of a mystery and several language designers intentionally short circuit directly from functor to monad.
 I think this is a shame because, as you will see later, the applicative falls directly out of using functors.
-If you don't become familiar with applicatives, then you will find yourself staring at some strange code and wondering how you got there.
+If you don't become familiar with applicatives, then you may find yourself staring at some strange code and wondering how you got there.

+Note: this is probably less likely to happen with a language that doesn't natively support partial function application (like Rust), but I still think it's worth understanding what the applicative is for.

 Before we go too far down the rabbit hole, though, let's implement a simple function that is required for a type to be an applicative
 functor:

-  - Implement `pure` for `Rand<T>`.  `pure` takes a value and puts it in the functor.
+  - Implement `rand_pure` for `Rand<T>`.  `rand_pure` takes a value
+    and puts it in the functor.
 For example for a vector, `pure(5)` would result in `[5]`.
 For `Rand<u32>` that means that we can call `pure(5)` and return a `Rand` with 5 in it.

+You would be right to wonder why we are implementing this.
+While it makes sense for a vector, does it actually make sense for a `Rand<T>`?
-Spoiler: What should the seed be in that case?
-Read the next step to see what to do.
+What should the seed be in that case?
+Play with this for a while and decide for yourself what `rand_pure` should do.

+Note: Historically `pure` had many different names in various programming languages including `unit` and `return`.
+Lately it seems that people are settling on the name `pure` which is why I'm using it in this kata.

-### Step 12b.
+### Step 13.
 An Inconvenient Truth

-We have a significant problem.
-The `Rand` type is a functor, but it is *not* an "applicative functor".
-We can't write a meaningful `pure` function for it because not only do we need to know the "random" value to store, but we also need to know the value of the seed.
+In fact, the `Rand<T>` type is a functor, but it is *not* an "applicative functor".
+We can write a `rand_pure` but not without considerable comprimise.
+Not only do we need to know the "random" value to store, but we also need to know the value of the seed.

-We haven't yet come to the place where we *need* an applicative functor, so you might be wondering why this is a problem.
-In order to save time and frustration, though, I'll ask you to take a bit of a detour here.
-Later, if you want, you can go back and try to implement everything with `Rand<T>` to understand more fully what the problem is.

-In any case, what can we use instead of `Rand<T>`?
+What can we use instead of `Rand<T>`?
 Well, we got stuck because we don't know what seed value to put into `Rand<T>`.
 What if we could defer the choice of the seed until later?
 We could have a kind of "lazy" `Rand<T>` that lets you fill in the seed when you have